cactiglitch/Python-Exercises/README.md

-This repository contains Python exercises.
+This repository contains Python exercises 🐍.
 Tested and compiled with Python 3.7.9.